tora-tool/ansible-oracle-modules-ari/README.md

 - It doesn't support defining default tablespace and other more specific actions.
 - It supports check mode, diff mode and it returns DDL requests executed by the module.

+#### oracle_user ####

+- This module manages Oracle user/schema.
+- It can create, alter or drop users.
+- It can empty schemas (droping all its content).
+- It can change password of users ; lock/unlock and expire/unexpire accounts.
+- It can't be used to give privileges (refer to oracle_grant).

 ### Unchanged modules ###

 #### oracle_asmdg ####